pedrolfm/pedrolfm.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Pedro Moreira is a research scientist at the Department of Radiology, Brigham and Women’s Hospital, and an Instructor in Radiology at the Harvard Medical School.
+His research’s primary focus has been the development of robotic systems for medical applications, particularly in robot-assisted percutaneous procedures and Magnetic Resonance Imaging (MRI)-guided procedures.